Tearsheet

 AI Analysis | Feedback

-Paul D. McKinney, Chief Executive Officer and Chairman of the Board
+Paul D. McKinney – Chief Executive Officer and Chairman of the Board

 Paul D. McKinney joined Ring Energy as Chairman and Chief Executive Officer on October 1, 2020.
-Prior to Ring, he served as President, CEO & Director of SandRidge Energy from January 2019 to December 2019.
-Before that, he was President & Chief Operating Officer for Yuma Energy, Inc. starting April 2017, after being Executive Vice President and Chief Operating Officer from October 2014.
-Yuma Energy filed for federal bankruptcy protection in April 2020.
-Mr. McKinney's career also includes roles as Region Vice President, Gulf Coast Onshore, for Apache Corporation from 2010 through 2013, and Manager, Corporate Reservoir Engineering, for Apache from 2007 through 2010.
-From 2006 to 2007, he was Vice President and Director, Acquisitions & Divestitures for Tristone Capital, Inc. He began his career with Anadarko Petroleum Corporation, holding various positions over a 23-year period from 1983 to 2006, including Vice President of Reservoir Engineering, Anadarko Canada Corporation.
-He is also a board member for Pro-Ject Holdings, LLC, a privately owned oil field chemical services company.
+Prior to Ring Energy, he served as President, CEO & Director of SandRidge Energy from January 2019 to December 2019.
+Before SandRidge, he was President & Chief Operating Officer for Yuma Energy, Inc. from April 2017, after serving as Executive Vice President and Chief Operating Officer since October 2014.
+Yuma Energy, Inc. filed for bankruptcy in April 2020.
+His career also includes roles at Apache Corporation as Region Vice President, Gulf Coast Onshore, and Manager, Corporate Reservoir Engineering, and at Anadarko Petroleum Corporation where he held various positions over 23 years from 1983 to 2006.
+He also served as Vice President and Director, Acquisitions & Divestitures for Tristone Capital, Inc. from 2006 to 2007.
+Mr. McKinney is a director for Pro-Ject Holdings, LLC, a privately owned oil field chemical services company.

-Alexander Dyes, Executive Vice President & Chief Operations Officer
+Alexander Dyes – Executive Vice President, Chief Operations Officer

-Alexander Dyes joined Ring Energy in October 2020.
-He has served as an Executive Officer of the Company since December 2020.
-From December 2020 to February 2025, he was Executive Vice President of Engineering and Corporate Strategy, and in March 2025, his title changed to Executive Vice President, Chief Operations Officer.
-Before Ring Energy, Mr. Dyes served as Vice President - A&D at SandRidge from May 2019 to June 2020.
-He also worked at Yuma Energy, Inc. from late 2014 to early 2019 as Vice President of A&D/Engineering.
-He started his career at Apache Corporation in 2007, holding various roles, including his last position as a lead asset Senior Reservoir Engineer in Apache's Permian Region, until 2014.
+Alexander Dyes joined Ring Energy in October 2020 and has served as an Executive Officer of the Company since December 2020.
+In March 2025, his title was changed to Executive Vice President, Chief Operations Officer, after serving as Executive Vice President of Engineering and Corporate Strategy.
+Prior to Ring Energy, Mr. Dyes was Vice President - A&D at Sandridge from May 2019 to June 2020.
+Before that, he worked at Yuma Energy, Inc. from late 2014 to early 2019 as Vice President of A&D/Engineering.
+He began his career at Apache Corporation in 2007.

 AI Analysis | Feedback